 - whole eggs

-- oils fish like salmon, mackerel, and herring
+- oily fish like salmon, mackerel, and herring

 - full-fat Greek yogurt, cottage cheese, and milk

 Limit or avoid unhealthy sources of fat such as processed meats, bakery items, and fried foods.

 The bottom line